tashbettridge/az900/README.md

 During this training event, you will explore how to:

-Get started with Azure
+- Get started with Azure
-Integrate Azure with your existing networks
+- Integrate Azure with your existing networks
-Better understand key cloud concepts and core services, including pricing, support and cloud security After completing this free training, you’ll be eligible to take the Microsoft Azure Fundamentals certification exam at no cost.
+- Better understand key cloud concepts and core services, including pricing, support and cloud security
+- After completing this free training, you’ll be eligible to take the Microsoft Azure Fundamentals certification exam at no cost.

+For more information on when the next Virtual Training Session, please check out https://www.microsoft.com/en-ca/sites/microsoft-training-days/azure.aspx

 # Resources:
 <a name="usage"></a>